 Be Sure You Get Paid for Your Work

 Another important aspect of processing projects is to be sure that you get paid for your work.
-Platforms like XXX and XXX make it easy for you to get your payment if you are using their system.
+Some platforms make it easy for you to get your payment if you are using their system.
 However, there may be times when you are working on projects that are not on a platform, and you need to deal with invoicing and collection.
 Often, this takes a lot of work and a lot of follow-ups.
 My main point here is to make sure that this is covered as you process your projects.

 Managing Yourself When Focused on Work